sandeshgyw/stacked_bar_graph/README.md

 5. Style your Labels
     -You can style both you X-axis and Y-axis Labels.

+6. Callback on bar tap
+    - A callback is provided on tap of each bar.
+Developer can use this feature as per their need.

 ## Installation

 In the `dependencies:` section of your `pubspec.yaml`, add the following line: